-“A Space for the Unbound – Prologue” by Mojiken Studio, Eka Pramudita M., Dimas Novan Delfiano, Elwin Lysander, Pandu Rukmi Utomo, Roland Melvin Z., Bluilisht, Dio Al Sabah Akbar Z., Masdito Bachtiar, Jenny Raftery & Frederick Tirta.
+“A Space for the Unbound – Prologue” by Mojiken Studio, Eka Pramudita Muharram, Dimas Novan Delfiano, Alice Elwin, Pandu Rukmi Utomo, Roland Melvin Z., Bluilisht, Dio Al Sabah Akbar Z., Masdito Bachtiar, Jenny Raftery & Frederick Tirta.

-“Experience a day of adventure in a peaceful rural city[.] […] This is the prologue chapter and proof of concept of […] an upcoming slice-of-life adventure game with beautiful pixel art set in the late 90s rural Indonesia that tells a story about overcoming anxiety, depression, and the relationship between a boy and a girl with supernatural powers.”
+“Experience a day of adventure in a peaceful rural city[.] […] This is the prologue chapter and proof of concept of […] an upcoming [slice of life] adventure game with beautiful pixel art set in the late [nineties] rural Indonesia that tells a story about overcoming anxiety, depression, and the relationship between a boy and a girl with supernatural powers.”

-Telling you more about the story would ruin its ending; even though “A Space for the Unbound – Prologue” is just an appetizer for the game to come, it already moved me.
-I was sad and happy at the same time, and this rollercoaster of emotions got even better when I watched the ending scene, that could be called a teaser video for the full version.
-Honestly, I have to admit that it got me hyped up.
+Telling you more about the story would ruin the ending of the demo.
+Even though “A Space for the Unbound – Prologue” is just an appetizer for the game to come, it already moved me.
+I was sad and happy at the same time, and this rollercoaster of emotions got even better when I watched the ending scene, that could be seen as a teaser video for the full version.
 This prototype with its masterful pixel art, kind characters and calming background music could very well be the starting point of a mystical journey.
 I cannot wait to see Nirmala and Atma again, at another time and another place.
 [PLAY]